ledgerW/pathlight/memory-bank/activeContext.md

 ## Learnings and Insights
 - The application is an AI-powered life purpose guidance system
-- The two-tier payment model allows users to get basic insights before committing to the full experience
+- The three-tier payment model allows users to get basic insights before committing to the full experience, with a subscription option for ongoing benefits
 - Astrological signs provide personalization without being explicitly mentioned to users
 - Stoic philosophy underpins the guidance provided
 - Database schema evolution requires careful migration planning